 Leadership Structure

-The COSI is managed by three co-chairs: Patricia Palagi, Russell Schwartz, and Wai Keat Yam.
+The COSI is managed by two co-chairs: Russell Schwartz and Wai Keat Yam.

 Activities Over the Last Year